Shopping Cart

 Many swimmers have what is sometimes called “Hitchhiker’s Thumb,” meaning that the thumb has a natural extension when the hand is in position.

-Therefore, it’s ideal to have your thumb in a neutral or slightly flexed position.
-Achieving that might require more focus at first, but eventually, your thumb position will become more natural.
+Therefore, having your thumb in a neutral or slightly flexed position is ideal.
+Achieving that might require more focus at first, but your thumb position will eventually become more natural.

 Avoid having a “Claw hand”, whereby the fingers are curved, the hand cupped, and the wrist is bent.
 Swimming using any of those characteristics will likely create more drag and diminish your propulsive force.